 WHEN ENTERING COURSE AREA – NO WAKE!
 YOU WILL BE STOPPED!!!

 Once you’ve made it under the bridge, you may anchor out beyond the anchored buoy lines which are about 100 yard off the log boom.
 This goes for the entire course.
-Any attempt to enter the log boom without credentials will be stopped! no more than 6 vessels per raft.
+Any vessel attempting to enter the log boom zone 1 without credentials will be stopped! no more than 6 vessels per raft.